Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/displace.rst

    Displace Node.

-This node displaces the pixel position based on an input vector.
+The *Displace Node* displaces the pixel position based on an input vector.

 This node could be used to model phenomena, like hot air distortion, refractions of uneven glass or for surreal video effects.